Here are some of the questions people often have for us:

 If we hire your firm, do you log in remotely to our software to check for warning signs?
 Also, how do we pay you from the practice without the financial manager knowing it?

-We are not a big fan of remote connections because we consider the risk of discovery to be too high.
+We are not big fans of remote connections because we consider the risk of discovery by a staff member to be too high.
 Our preference is to get a backup of your data and to install it on a computer in our Data Analysis Lab where we can examine it without any chance of discovery (and also uncontaminated by ongoing transactions – it is far easier for us to investigate “static” data).

 Our lab runs all the major types of practice management software.
 Do not worry if you use software that we currently do not have – we will normally acquire a copy of the software you use for our lab.

-We have an alter-ego company set up that takes credit card payments.
-It appears real in most senses – it has a logo, website, and even email addresses, but no visible ties to Prosperident.
+In order to keep your payment to us inconspicuous, we have an alter-ego company set up that takes credit card payments from clients.
+It appears real in most senses – it has a logo, website, and even email addresses, but no visible ties to Prosperident, and it allows you to pay us without the name “Prosperident” appearing on your credit card statement.

 Can I get a job at Prosperident?